gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 | Events flows                                                       |<ol><li> The third party enters his credentials in the "VAT/SSN" and "PASSWORD" fields</li><li>The third party clicks on the "Log in" button  </li><li> The third party is successfully logged in Data4Help</li></ol>
 | Exit conditions                                                    |The third party is redirected to the select filters' interface
 | Exceptions                                                         |The third party enters invalid credentials</br></br> The exception is handled by notifying the third party and taking him back to the log in activity

-        Log in comment
-        Do we have to put the fact that the user open the application on his device?

 | Name                                                               |Filter data